 - 50 – 70% = Low Intensity – You would aim for this heart rate during liss cardio, warming up and cooling down.

-- 70 – 80% = Moderate Intensity – Training at this level will cause enough of an oxygen deprivation that your body will start to burn off carbs and fats to create energy.
+- 70 – 80% = Moderate Intensity – Training at this level will cause enough of the oxygen deprivation that your body will start to burn off carbs and fats to create energy.
 This is great for endurance training.

 - 80 – 90% = High Intensity – This is when you’re doing HIIT training and can only be sustained for a small amount of time due to the high amounts of lactic acid being used.